Our story

 Building on the findings of the pilots, in May 2021 the major banking firms came together once again with leading consumer groups to form the Cash Action Group.

-The Group set out to design a new framework to protect cash access over the longer term.
-In December 2021 the Group announced a landmark agreement under which every community affected by a branch closure have its cash access needs assessed independently by LINK.
-Any new services would be provided by a new, not-for-profit company - Cash Access UK, which was established a year later.
+It designed a new framework to protect cash access over the longer term.
+In December 2021 the Group announced a landmark agreement under which every community affected by a branch closure would have its cash access needs assessed independently by LINK.
+Any new services would be provided by a new, not-for-profit company: Cash Access UK, which was established a year later.

 Find out more about LINK's independent decision-making process.